 I hope you & your kids enjoy this as much as my inner four-year-old did!
 It’s tasty & different, and a refreshing change from the usual kid-friendly drinks out there.
 It’s a great way to use up those last few berry stragglers out there, too, if you haven’t already used them all in jams & pies.

-And did I mention it pairs beautifully with homemade chicken tenders?
-Who says adults get to have all the fun?
+And did I mention it pairs beautifully with homemade garlic roasted chicken?
+Who says adults get to have all the fun? 😉